 The frescoes which decorated the complex were removed and are now in Naples.
 The buildings retain most of their stucco decoration, in particular the purgatorium, a separate chapel with a basin for ritual ablutions meant to cleanse the initiates.

 The Romans were indebted to Greece, Egypt and other Mediterranean countries for having "imported" their gods.
 They continued however to faithfully worship the Penates and the Lares, their ancient household deities.
 In each house, shop or workshop a small altar was dedicated to them.
 For the coming of age of a boy or the wedding of a young daughter the protection of these deities was asked for by placing the first beard or a doll on their altars.
-It was a worship without priests and formal ceremonies, which shows the simple nature of religious practices in the early Roman society.
-You may wish to see the statue of a Lar at the Museum of Naples - it opens in another window.
+It was a worship without priests and formal ceremonies, which shows the simple nature of religious practices in the early Roman society (see other lararia at Ostia and at Villa dei Volusii, in the environs of Rome).